home

 COMMISSION - Shimmer 120 x120 x 7 cm

-I am excited to have now completed this commissioned artwork SHIMMER.
-Constucted from materials (feathers, snake skin, palm inflorescence and casaurina) collected predominantly by a family on the NSW Central Coast this work is inspired and derived from the ecosystem that surrounds them and natural materials they have found and collected.
+Constucted from materials (feathers, snake skin, palm inflorescence and casaurina) collected predominantly by a family on the NSW Central Coast this work is inspired and derives from the ecosystem that surrounds them and natural materials they have found and collected.
 This assemblage relates directly to the family and the place they live and love, a celebration of the natural world around them which is a source of great joy and peace.

 IMG-9027_2.jpeg